zeusdeux/pimp/README.md

 - If any value in the iterable is not `thenable` then it is first cast to a `Promise` using `Pimp.cast` internally

 ###Pimp.race(iterable)
-Returns a `Promise` that adopts the state of the first item in the iterable that resolves.
+It returns a `Promise` that adopts the state of the first item in the iterable that resolves.

 Example:
 ```javascript